Tascurator/tascurator-documents/docs/docs/modeling.md

 ## ShareHouse - シェアハウス

+The Landlord can register a ShareHouse which they own.

+### ShareHouse ID (Identifier)

+The ShareHouse ID is the UUID.

+### ShareHouse Name

+The landlord can set a ShareHouse Name as they prefer.
+This title can be modified at any time.

+Constraints：

+- Uniqueness
+- Greater than or equal to 1 character
+- Less than or equal to 15 characters
+- Can be modified by Landlord as they like
+- Uppercase and lowercase letters are recognized as the same characters

+### rotationCycle

+The rotationCycle must be set to Weekly or Fortnightly.

+Constraints：

+- Must be set to Weekly or Fortnightly.

+### assignmentSheet

+The assignmentSheet is the tenant's task assignment table.

+### List[Category]

+The ShareHouse contains Category.
+The ShareHouse has Category list.

+### List[Tenant]

+The ShareHouse contains Tenant.
+The ShareHouse has Tenant list.

 ## Category - カテゴリー

 The Category is a group to which Task belongs.
 The landlord can add a Task to the Category after creating Category.